Moglum/rotten-tomatoes-letterboxd/readMe.md

 script gets Title, Year and Director Name to help Letterboxd correctly identify the movie during import.

 It might not be perfect, but it has worked for me.
-If you have any problems with it, let me know and I'll try to help ;)
+If you have any problems with it, submit an issue and I'll try to help ;)

 # Requirements